-But whatever you prefer to call them, it behooves you to learn to speak their “language” fluently in order to make your resume stand out enough to even be glimpsed by human eyes.
+But whatever you prefer to call them, you’ll need to speak their “language” fluently.
+This way, your resume will stand out enough to eventually meet human eyes.

-Unfortunately, many people in the past went overboard with the resume keyword stuffing process and created resumes that were pure nonsense.
-Considering that human eyes will eventually view the resume (if you’re lucky), this is a bad idea and one that shouldn’t be considered in an effort to game the system.
+If you think the secret to beating the ATS bots lies in adding keywords, you’re wrong.
+Many candidates in the past went overboard with the resume keyword-stuffing and created resumes that were pure nonsense.
+Considering that human eyes will eventually view the resume (if you’re lucky), this is a bad idea and one that shouldn’t be considered in an effort to outplay the system.

 Companies advertising open positions often have hundreds, if not thousands, of applications to sift through in order to find a few “cream of the crop” candidates to interview for the job.
 Jobs continue to attract far more applicants than busy hiring departments have the time to interview.

 It’s often too much for any one person — or even a small group of HR staff members — to deal with on their own.
-That’s how these resume robot programs came into existence for the most part — as an aid to overwhelmed hiring managers.
+That’s how these resume robot programs came into existence – as an aid to overwhelmed hiring managers.

 The Wall Street Journal reports that resume screening software use is widespread among larger companies to the tune of the “high 90 percent range.”
-It indicates that finding a Fortune 500 company that doesn’t employ application tracking systems would be exceptionally rare today.
+This means that finding a Fortune 500 company that doesn’t employ application tracking systems would be exceptionally rare today.

 While this practice of electronically screening resumes saves time for busy HR executives, it also means that many highly qualified candidates are slipping through the cracks because they didn’t use a specific language or, in some cases, formatting on their resumes.
 Don’t let this happen to you!

-The bottom line is that applicants must learn how to optimize resumes to make it through the screening process so you can ultimately get the job you seek.
+Bottom line: Applicants must learn how to optimize resumes to make it through the screening process so you can ultimately get the job they seek.

 Before you can figure out how to craft a resume that wows the robot, it’s helpful to first learn what the robot is looking for.
-Lifehacker explains that the system is actually quite simple, despite all the complexities involved.
+The system is actually quite simple, despite all the complexities involved.